tarwn/lessthandot-hugo/blogs/content/posts/2013-11-27-master-data-services-stops-working.md

 </h3>

 <p style="text-align: justify;">
-  Unfortunately our problems weren’t over, as we were now greeted with another error screen when trying to connect.
+  Unfortunately our problems weren't over, as we were now greeted with another error screen when trying to connect.
 </p>

 <p style="text-align: justify;">